These are the 5 reasons why you procrastinate

 For example, if you have a big project that’s due in 45 days and you know you have a tendency to wait until day 43 to put serious effort into a project, set earlier deadlines, suggests Effron.
 For example, identify a milestone to complete by day 30, then tie it to a reward that will reinforce good behavior.

 “You can also include a threat of punishment,” adds Effron.
 “For example, ‘If I don’t get this done by day 30, I won’t allow myself to go to a restaurant for a month.’
-You’ll be much more conscientiousness if you put in place a reward or threat of punishment.”
+You’ll be much more conscientious if you put in place a reward or threat of punishment.”

 2. The task is unpleasant